Will hosting on EBN get my PBN deindexed?

 There are no more IPv4 IPs available.
 For someone to get an IP, another person has to sell it or stop using it.
 Our IPs are not proxy IPs, gaming IPs, or something else that you can still get in quantities of thousands, like some of our competitors offer.
 Our IPs are directly given by the hosts and they are meant for hosting websites.
 And these IPs are very limited.
 This is also why we can offer only a limited amount of IPs.

 There are users (we included) that use the servers to host money sites and real blogs.

 We could also drop banned IPs and get new ones while the banned would get rotated to a new customer.
 That would cause real issues for the search engine.

 Why flagged blogs won’t cause a manual review of the IP

-The main reason is sheer quantity.
+The main reason is the sheer quantity.
 If for example, a PBN blog is on an IP with 100 other sites, the search engine employees would have to check manually each one.
-If they have 100 manual checks per day (but they have 10,000 per day), that’s 10,000 manual reviews just for that day.
-The very next day there may be 1000 new websites on those IPs and 1000 other would go offline.
+If they have 100 manual checks per day ( but they have 10,000 per day), that’s 10,000 manual reviews just for that day.
+The very next day there may be 1000 new websites on those IPs and 1000 others would go offline.
 Sooner or later they’d be manually checking the whole internet, every single day.
 So this is not a feasible strategy from their point of view.

 You also might want to check this Matt Cutts’ video.
-While it’s a few years old it still shows that they understand that legitimate websites are often in “unclean” neighborhoods.
+While it’s over a decade old, it still shows that they always understood that legitimate websites are often in “unclean” neighborhoods.

 What if your platform gets targeted?